Is your technology landscape able to support your business growth?

 Let’s assume that when we talk about growth, we’re really talking about a business that wants to perform better, be more competitive and, ultimately, become highly successful.
 But what’s the point in growing revenues, when you are losing money through inefficiencies and your profit margins are eroded because, at the end of the day, the business is proving costly to run?

 Growth as described above, is enabled by technology, through system integration, data management and analytics and insight.
 But for many, technology is a blind spot, resulting in businesses that are just about managing with their legacy IT software systems, implemented way back when to enable a specific business functionality, like digitising the raising of purchase orders and invoices.
 Things have moved on.
-Nowadays technology is now an enabler of growth.
-It can even accelerate growth.
+Nowadays, technology is now an enabler of growth.
+It is an accelerator for growth.

 Here’s how to identify whether your technology estate can enable your growth ambitions: